 A DSE risk assessment should be carried out for:

-Employers should provide a DSE risk assessment for returning workers as part of their back to work process as a result of Covid restrictions or ill health.
-Employees who have been away from work for maternity leave or long-term illness may have different requirements, and employers may need to make suitable adjustments to their workstations.
+Employers should provide a DSE risk assessment for workers returning following ill health.
+Employees who have been away from work for maternity leave or long-term illness may have different requirements, so adjustments may need to be made to their workstations.

-How to carry out a DSE risk assessment
+Who should carry out a DSE risk assessment?